 The National Cervical Cancer Coalition and the American Social Health Association have declared January as Cervical Health Awareness month.
 This is the month where women of all ages are encouraged to get screened for cervical cancer.
 In addition, women who are eligible are encouraged to get the HPV vaccine to protect themselves from cervical cancer.

 Human papillomavirus (HPV) is very common among women and some high-risk strains are known to cause cervical cancer.
 In the vast majority of women, the virus does not cause any obvious health problem and disappears on its own.
-But in about 5 percent of women, HPV can cause a persistent infection in the genital area, which could lead to the development of cervical cancer.
+But in about 10 percent of women with HPV infections on their cervix, long-lasting HPV infections will develop which put them at risk for cervical cancer.

 Cervical Cancer Screening